Tesla (NASDAQ: TSLA) debt to equity ratio measures the debt leverage of the company with respect to equity.

 The following snapshot illustrates Tesla’s non-controlling interest or minority interest portion in the balance sheet.

-Tesla’s minority interest exists as shown in the balance sheet above is due mainly to the company’s ownership structure.
+Tesla’s minority interest as shown in the balance sheet above is due to the company’s ownership structure.

-Coming back to the debt to equity equation above, difficulties may arise when we try to figure out the debt part of the equation.
+From the debt-to-equity ratio, difficulties may arise when we try to figure out the debt part of the equation.

-For simplicity, I have considered only “debts” that matters most in the analysis of Tesla’s leverages.
+For simplicity, I have considered only the “debts” that matter most in the analysis of Tesla’s leverages.

 1. Total debts – debt instruments that include both long and short-term loans as well as finance and operating leases.
 Basically, total debts are all interest-bearing debt instruments.

-The subsequent debt to equity ratio discussion will revolve around these 3 types of “debts” definitions mentioned above.
+The subsequent debt-to-equity ratio discussion will revolve around these 3 types of “debt” definitions mentioned above.

 Tesla’s Total Debt